dangtuanhuy/assembla-to-jira-migration/README.md

 * Resolve cross linking between external projects
 * Take into account the API differences between hosted and cloud

+Note: Assembla custom fields are not yet supported.

 ## Introduction

 Have you ever wanted to use Jira instead of Assembla, but were afraid that the switch to Jira was too risky?
 Are you worried that business-critical data in Assembla will get corrupted during the transition?